shantguedekelian/Trends-in-Recipes/README.md

 # Final Model
+### Model Overview:

+For the final model, I expanded the feature set and selected a more flexible algorithm to better capture nonlinear relationships in the data.

 ### Features in my Final Model:

 >**Nutrition Info:** added three more features to increase number of nutritional features since there might be a relationship between nutrition info.